luiscruz/course_sustainableSE/2026/p1_measuring_software/g28_yt_quality_browser_comparison.md

 ---
-author: Uddhav Pisharody, Job Stouthart, Vasil Chirov, Georgi Dimitrov
+author: Uddhav Pisharody, Job Stouthart, Vasil Chirov, Georgi Dimitrov, Horia Zaharia
 group_number: 28
-title: "Energy consumption of short-form video playback: Instagram Reels vs TikTok, Chrome vs Firefox"
+title: "Energy Consumption of YouTube Short-Form Video Playback: Auto vs HD720 on Chrome and Firefox"
 image: "img/gX_template/project_cover.png"
-date: 12/02/2022
+date: 27/02/2026
 summary: |-
-  We propose to investigate the energy consumption of short-form video playback across two popular platforms: TikTok and Instagram Reels.
-We focus on measuring how much energy is consumed when watching the same short video under controlled conditions - TikTok vs Instagram (same video content) and Google Chrome vs Mozilla Firefox (same browser environment comparison).
-This will result in a 2x2 experimental design of TikTok on Chrome, TikTok on Firefox, Instagram on Chrome, Instagram on Firefox.
-Our goal is to analyze whether differences in platform implementation and browser rendering engines lead to measurable differences in energy and power usage.
+  We investigate the energy consumption of short-form video playback on YouTube under controlled conditions.
+Specifically, we analyze how browser choice (Google Chrome vs Mozilla Firefox) and video quality settings (automatic quality selection vs forced 720p playback) affect energy usage.
+Using the same YouTube Short video across all experiments, we construct a 2×2 experimental design consisting of Chrome–Auto, Chrome–HD720, Firefox–Auto, and Firefox–HD720 configurations.
+Energy consumption is measured using EnergiBridge at the CPU package level while automating video playback via Playwright.
+Each configuration is executed 30 times in randomized order to mitigate system noise.
+Our goal is to assess whether video quality and browser implementation differences lead to measurable differences in energy consumption and efficiency during short-form video playback.
 identifier: p1_measuring_software_2026 # Do not change this
 all_projects_page: "../p1_measuring_software" # Do not change this
 ---